The Complete Packing List for Bali (+ FREE Travel Checklist)

 3. Don’t bring wads of cash

 Bali is one of the few Asian countries that doesn’t charge hefty ATM withdrawal fees, so you don’t need to bring much cash.
 Plus, petty theft is common in Bali so it’s best to heed caution.
-Use a travel credit/debit card like Wise, Revolut, or Starling (my favourite).
+Use a travel credit/debit card like Wise, Revolut, or Starling (my favorite).

 4. Don’t bring illegal narcotics (drugs)